 JJ has been working with Jeremy Smith since 2017, specializing in student ministry and leadership training.
 He has been passionate about apologetics since his freshman year of highschool, pressing in and learning whenever possible.
 Outside of ReThink315, JJ loves to reach out to young men and women to discuss their interests and beliefs through meaningful relationships.
 He is currently working full-time as a portfolio manager for a local investment firm.
 JJ loves playing football, piano, and traveling with friends and family.

-Andrew D. Shaw Ph.D. is a high school science teacher at Westminster Christian Academy in St. Louis, Missouri, and the chair of the science department and the Director of STEM education.
+Andrew D. Shaw Ph.D. is a high school science teacher at Westminster Christian Academy in St. Louis, Missouri, and the chair of the science and engineering department.
 His teaching assignment includes advanced chemistry and physics, but he has also taught advanced biology, earth science, forensic science, and astronomy.
 His passion is studying and teaching the relationship between the Christian Faith and Science.
 Dr. Shaw is a graduate of Covenant College (BS in Physics), University of Tennessee-Chattanooga (MA in Science Education) and University of Missouri-St. Louis (Ph.D. in philosophy of science education).
 His research experience includes 12 summers at the Idaho National Engineering Lab where he primarily studied the detection of chemical weapons with a mass spectrometer.